kroman0/products/quintagroup.pfg.captcha/trunk/quintagroup/pfg/captcha/README.txt

   quintagroup.pfg.captcha plugs to PloneFormGen forms, so after successful installation you will have a new field among fields available for PloneFormGen form - Captcha Field.
 Everything you need to do is to select this field from 'Add..' drop-down menu and save it.

-Supported Plone version
+Supported Plone versions

-  Plone 3.x
+  Plone 3.x, Plone 4.0

 Links